ceppelli/rust-serialization-bench/README.md

 ---

-## Conglusion
+## Conclusion

 As it is easy to understand there are tangible benefits in terms of performance to use different libraries.
+In particular the [rkyv](https://crates.io/crates/rkyv) library seems to give the greatest tangible improvement.

 This wasn't meant to be a rigorous test, but rather an answer to my curiosity.

 ---